swiftly-solution/documentation/docgen/output/events/gameevents/onplayerscore.md

 ---

 # OnPlayerScore
-This event is triggered when players scores changed
+This event is triggered when player_score is triggered.
 ::: tabs
 @tab Lua
 ```lua